bolinocroustibat/discogs-tag-updater/README.md

 - Bidirectional playlist synchronization between Spotify and YouTube Music
 - Automatic duplicate detection and removal in Spotify and YouTube Music playlists
 - Seamless import of local music files into Spotify playlists
-- Automatic metadata enrichment and file organization using Discogs database
+- Metadata enrichment and music files management using Discogs database

 ## Prerequisites